-National University of Galway (NUI Galway) www.nuigalway.ie institution.
+National University of Galway (NUI Galway) www.nuigalway.ie NUI Galway is world-renowned as an expert research-led institution.
 The university emphasises inter-disciplinary research programmes, and collaborations with industry partners in areas of strategic importance, both regionally and nationally.
 NUI Galway makes a meaningful contribution internationally, nationally, and to the region, in a number of key research themes including predominantly biomedical science & engineering, informatics & computing as well as environmental & energy based research activities.